CiscoDevNet/intersight-tfb-iks/README.md

 5. sb_iwocollector -> https://github.com/CiscoDevNet/tfiwoapp.git -> -> Execution mode as Agent

-* You will open the workspace "sb_globalvar" in TFCB nad add the following variables based on your vSphere cluster:
+* You will open the workspace "sb_globalvar" in TFCB add the following variables based on your vSphere cluster:

 device_name =